lexnederbragt/454_transcriptome_snps/procedures.md

 rm temp.tsv
 ```

-Then manually put the headers on top again
+Then manually put the headers on top again.

 Splitting the first cell, e.g. from